 Your shoulder muscles can make for a striking appearance.
-Wide shoulders are eye-catching symbols of health and strength, and an important feature for creating a V-shaped torso.
+Wide shoulders are eye-catching symbols of health and strength and an important part of creating a V-shaped torso.

 Athletically, your shoulders are the foundation for every action your arms take.
-Whether you’re pushing, pulling, or simply carrying something by your side, your shoulders take the brunt of the work.
+Whether you’re pushing or pulling, or even lifting something with your arms by your sides, your shoulders take the brunt of the work.

 Shoulder Muscle Anatomy

-Your front delts originate from the outer third of your clavicles, adjacent to the clavicular part of your pectoralis major.
-It inserts on the front of your humerus (your upper arm bone).
-The main function of your front delts is to flex your shoulder (= bring your arm forward) such as in pressing movements or front raises.
+- Your front delt originates from the outer part of your clavicle, next to the clavicular part of your pectoralis major.
+It inserts in the front of your upper arm bone (humerus).
+The primary function of your front delt is to bring your arm forward (flexion), such as in pressing movements or front raises.

-Your lateral delts originate from your acromion – the bony process of your shoulder blade that forms the “roof” of your shoulder joint.
-The fibers then passes over your shoulder joint, and inserts on the outside of your humerus.
-The main function of your lateral deltoid is to abduct your shoulder.
-That is, to lift your arm out to your side, like in a lateral raise.
-It can also transversally abduct your arm (like in a reverse dumbbell fly) if your arm is externally rotated.
-Lastly, your lateral deltoid keeps your arm in place when you are carrying or lifting things.
+- Your side delt originates from your acromion – the bony process of your shoulder blade that forms the “roof” of your shoulder joint – and insert into the outside of your upper arm bone.
+The primary function of your lateral deltoid is to lift your arm out to your side (abduct), like in a lateral raise.
+It is also essential for keeping your shoulder joint in place when you are carrying or lifting things.

-Your rear delts originate from the spine of your shoulder blade, partially covering your infraspinatus and teres minor, two muscles of your rotator cuff.
-It inserts on the outside of your humerus, and it can both extend your shoulder (= bring your arm back, like in a row) and externally rotate it.
-It is a synergist to your lats in shoulder extension, and a synergist to infraspinatus and teres minor in external shoulder rotation.
-The upper parts of your rear delts also abduct your arm.
+- Your rear delt originates from the back of your shoulder blade, partially covering your rotator cuff.
+It inserts on the outside of your upper arm, and its primary function is to bring your arm back (extend) and externally rotate it.
+It is a synergist to your lats in shoulder extension and a synergist to infraspinatus and teres minor in external shoulder rotation.

 Other groups of muscles that cross your shoulder joint are your chest, lats, and rotator cuff.
 Your trapezius muscle doesn’t cross your shoulder joint but attaches to your shoulder blade, which makes up the base of your shoulder joint.